Partial hyperbolicity and pseudo-Anosov dynamics: Pseudo-Anosov pairs and partially hyperbolic foliations

 \begin{prop} Assume that $(\fh,\gamma)$ is a pA pair for the foliation $\cs$.
 Then, there exists $n>0$, $m \in \ZZ_{\neq 0}$ and a leaf $L \in \wcs$ such that $\gamma^m \circ \fh^n(L) = L$. \end{prop}

 \begin{proof} Under these conditions we proved in Proposition \ref{prop-dynamicspA} (ii) that the set $T_P$ is non empty.
 The quotient of $T_P$ in $\mt/\gamma$ $-$ that is, $T_P/\gamma$ is compact.
-Since $\gamma$ is a deck transformation, the map $\hat f$ projects to a map in $\mt/\gamma$ which is partially hyperbolic and preserves the compact set $T_P/\gamma$.
-After these facts are established the proof is exactly the same as \cite[Proposition 10.3]{BFFP-3} (which itself uses \cite[Proposition 9.1]{BFFP-2}) or \cite[Proposition 4.1]{BFFP-4}.
+Since $\gamma$ is a deck transformation, the map $\hat f$ projects to a map, which we denote by $f_0$, in $\mt/\gamma$ which is partially hyperbolic and preserves the compact set $T_P/\gamma$.